 The Company evaluates deferred tax assets, including the benefit from NOLs, to determine if a valuation allowance is required.
 Such evaluation is based on consideration of all available evidence using a "more likely than not" standard with significant weight being given to evidence that can be objectively verified.
 This assessment considers, among other matters, the nature, frequency, and severity of current and cumulative losses; forecasts of future profitability; the length of statutory carryforward periods; the Company's experience with operating losses; and tax-planning alternatives.
-The significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year periods ended December 31, 2013 and June 30, 2014.
-Given this evidence and the expectation to incur operating losses in the foreseeable future, a full valuation allowance has been recorded against the deferred tax assets.
-The Company will continue to maintain a full valuation allowance against the entire amount of its remaining net deferred tax assets, until such time as the Company has determined that the weight of the objectively verifiable positive evidence exceeds that of the negative evidence and it is likely that the Company will be able to utilize all of its net deferred tax assets relating to its federal and state NOL carryforwards.
-Although the Company has established a full valuation allowance on its deferred tax assets, it has not forfeited the right to carryforward tax losses up to 20 years and apply such tax losses against taxable income in such years, thereby reducing its future tax obligations.
+The significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2014.
+Given this evidence and the expectation to incur operating losses in the foreseeable future, a full valuation allowance has been recorded against net deferred tax asset.
+The Company will continue to maintain a full valuation allowance against the entire amount of its net deferred tax asset, until such time as the Company has determined that the weight of the objectively verifiable positive evidence exceeds that of the negative evidence and it is likely that the Company will be able to utilize all of its net deferred tax asset relating to its federal and state NOL carryforwards.
+Although the Company has established a full valuation allowance on its net deferred tax asset, it has not forfeited the right to carryforward tax losses up to 20 years and apply such tax losses against taxable income in such years, thereby reducing its future tax obligations.
 The Company is subject to taxation in the United States and various state jurisdictions.
-As of December 31, 2013, the Company's tax years for 2003 through 2013 are generally subject to examination by the tax authorities.
+As of December 31, 2014, the Company's tax years for 2004 through 2014 are generally subject to examination by the tax authorities.